-Are you of fan of speakeasies?
+Are you a fan of speakeasies?
 Then make your way to Snuffbox Lounge, a jazz-type place with live music every Wednesday, Friday and Saturday, and an atmosphere that fuses vintage with modern.
 The lounge offers unique drinks prepared in their own way, and if you’re at the bar area, watch how the bartenders make the drinks—it’s like a little performance.
 Snuffbox Lounge is a wonderful spot to unwind after a day of eating, walking and sightseeing; it is open every day from 6pm to 3am.

-Ho Chi Minh has been around for many centuries, which is why the city is a fun destination to spend some time in when visiting Vietnam.
+Ho Chi Minh City has been around for many centuries, which is why the city is a fun destination to spend some time when visiting Vietnam.
 If you do happen to make it on your list of go-to places, we hope this city guide can help you explore some of the city’s hidden gems.

 If these or any other destinations speak to you, we’d love to help you get there in comfort and save you up to 70% off.
 Submit a flight request or contact your agent and we’ll find the best dates to travel there!